illuminatech/db-role/README.md

 ```

 This extension introduces [[\Illuminatech\DbRole\InheritRole]] trait, which allows role relation based Eloquent inheritance.
-In oder to make it work, first of all, you should create an Eloquent class for the base table, in our example it
+In order to make it work, first of all, you should create an Eloquent class for the base table, in our example it
 will be 'humans':

 ```php